Ruturajn/Dotfiles/README.md

   ```
   Please, see the `echo` commands, from line `261` to `326` in [Ubuntu_Setup_Install.sh](https://github.com/Ruturajn/Dotfiles/blob/ubuntu/Ubuntu-Setup-Script/Ubuntu_Setup_Install.sh) as explanation on what these lines do, for neovim and vim setup respectively, if you are unfamiliar with them.

-*Note:*
-- *The Setup Install Script places the config files in their respective directories and installs the dependencies.
-Please read the ```README.md``` file
-  placed under the `Ubuntu-Setup-Script` directory and the script, before running the script.
-You can just get the script using curl (see
-  [Ubuntu-Setup-Script/README.md](https://github.com/Ruturajn/Dotfiles/tree/ubuntu/Ubuntu-Setup-Script)), it will clone this repo and do the needfull.*
-- *The `picom.conf` file here, is to be used with the original picom.
-For [Jonaburg's Fork of picom](https://github.com/jonaburg/picom),
-  I use `jonaburg_picom.conf`.
-If you want to use jonaburg-picom use that.*
-- If you don't see the `wifi` widget show up, change line `138` in [qtile/config.py](https://github.com/Ruturajn/Dotfiles/blob/ubuntu/qtile/config.py)
-  to your network interface.
-- *To use the [bright_control](https://github.com/Ruturajn/Dotfiles/blob/ubuntu/qtile/Scripts/bright_control) script, the user will need to be a part of
-  the `video` group.
-This can be done by : `$ sudo usermod -aG video $USER`.*
-- *The installation of `wpgtk` and `pywal` is not yet included in the [Ubuntu_Setup_Install.sh](https://github.com/Ruturajn/Dotfiles/blob/ubuntu/Ubuntu-Setup-Script/Ubuntu_Setup_Install.sh) script.
-However, the modifications, required to use it are present in the `qtile config`, and the `wal-set` script   is placed under `qtile/Scripts` directory.
-To use it with my dotfiles, follow these steps:*
+- (Optional) Using `wpgtk` and `pywal`.
+The modifications, required to use them are present in the `qtile config`, and the `wal-set` script is placed under
+  `qtile/Scripts` directory.
+To use it with my dotfiles, follow these steps:
   ```
   # Install the dependencies for pywal before the installation of wpgtk.
   $ sudo apt install imagemagick procps